baronhragon/personal_projects/hacking/README.md

 A space themed CTF hosted by Florida Tech, it ran for 3 days, a more challenging due to it's timeframe and that it's not aimed at begginers.
 Out of 778 contestants, I ranked 250.

 ![Space Heroes CTF Ranking](./rankings/spaceCTF.png)

+### **_Program descriptions_**

+_1. decrypt.py_

+I did this program to do a modular inverse of a sequence of numbers and then mapped the result to the ascii values of said results, giving me the answer for the challenge.

+_2. diffie.py_

+This one used a Diffie-Hellman key exchange algorithm that I applied to get the key to decrypt a Caesar Cypher encripted message.

+_3. frequency.py_

+This one I've used to analyse letter frequency in order to decrypt messages based on common letter frequency in the English Language.